dahlia25/isyourfoodtoxic/README.md

 This is a Capstone Project for Springboard's Intermerdiate Data Science course.
 The **isyourfoodtoxic** repo will contain all code and work done for the project.

+All coding is completed in Python3 on Jupyter Notebook in Anaconda.

 ---

 Below is a milestone on what will be covered in this project.